w3c/web-locks/README.md

 The _resource_ strings have no external meaning beyond the scheduling algorithm, but are global across browsing contexts within an origin.
 Web applications are free to use any resource naming scheme.
-For example, to mimic Indexed DB's transaction locking over named stores within a named database, an origin might use `db_name + '/' + store_name` (with appropriate restrictions on allowed names).
+For example, to mimic [IndexedDB](https://w3c.github.io/IndexedDB/#transaction-construct)'s transaction locking over named stores within a named database, an origin might use `db_name + '/' + store_name` (with appropriate restrictions on allowed names).